School-church partnership is music to the ears

 WATERLOO, Iowa – When the Waterloo School District cut music programs a few years ago, members and leadership at Unity Presbyterian Church saw an opportunity to partner with Kittrell Elementary School to provide music education opportunities.

-No Strings Attached is an after-school string education class for 4th and 5th graders that meets Wednesdays in Kittrell Elementary music room, art room and media center during the school year.
-Students learn violin, viola or cello, taught by Unity’s pastor, the Rev. Christine Kaplunas, and 2-3 assistant teachers.
+No Strings Attached is an after-school string education class for fourth- and fifth-graders that meets Wednesdays in Kittrell Elementary music room, art room and media center during the school year.
+Students learn violin, viola or cello, taught by Unity’s pastor, the Rev. Christine Kaplunas, and two to three assistant teachers.

 While music education is the goal, the church focuses on core messages of the Christian faith as well.
 Students receive reminders in every class that they are loved, they belong and they can do great things.